meilisearch/documentation/reference/api/settings.md

 You can use this `taskUid` to get more details on [the status of the task](/reference/api/tasks.md#get-one-task).

-## Stop-words
+## Stop words

 _Child route of the [settings route](/reference/api/settings.md)._

-The stop-words route allows you to add a list of words ignored in your search queries.
-During a search, the stop words contained in your search query will be ignored by the sorting algorithm.

-When you add a common English word such as `the` to the stop-words list, Meilisearch will not take it into consideration when calculating how relevant a result is.
+When you add a common English word such as `the` to the stop words list, Meilisearch will not take it into consideration when calculating how relevant a result is.

 ::: note
-Stop-words are strongly related to the language used in your dataset.
+stop words are strongly related to the language used in your dataset.
 For example, most datasets containing English documents will have countless occurrences of `the` and `of`.
 Italian datasets, instead, will benefit from ignoring words like `a`, `la`, or `il`.
 :::

-Stop-words can also be updated directly through the [global settings route](/reference/api/settings.md#update-settings) along with the other settings.
+stop words can also be updated directly through the [global settings route](/reference/api/settings.md#update-settings) along with the other settings.

 ::: warning
 Updating the settings means overwriting the default settings of Meilisearch.
 You can reset to default values using the `DELETE` routes.
 :::

-### Get stop-words
+### Get stop words

 <RouteHighlighter method="GET" route="/indexes/{index_uid}/settings/stop-words" />

-Get the stop-words list of an index.
+Get the stop words list of an index.
 The index [`uid`](/learn/core_concepts/indexes.md#index-uid) is required.

-### Example
+#### Example

 <CodeSamples id="get_stop_words_1" />